memmam/COVID-19-Tracker/README.md

 # To create your own instance:

+1. Sign up for Twitter API access [here](https://developer.twitter.com/) and make note of your consumer key, consumer secret, access token, and access token secret. _TWITTER WILL ONLY SHOW YOU YOUR ACCESS TOKEN AND ACCESS TOKEN SECRET **ONCE,** SO DON'T LOSE THEM._ **DO NOT SHARE THESE WITH ANYONE OR THEY CAN TAKE OVER YOUR TWITTER ACCOUNT.**

-1. Make a `credentials.py` file in the following format:
+2. Make a `credentials.py` file in the following format:

 ```
 import tweepy